DougBeney/fable-google-chrome-extension/README.md

 - [ ] Create a better stylesheet
 - [ ] Add a loading wheel when you enable reader mode
 - [ ] Improve content fetching algorithm
+- [ ] Remove elements that are in the way of the reading experience.
+- [ ] Open source knowledgebase of removed elements to improve the reading experience

 **Features:**